Prosecco & Petals

 Wedding planning guide

 The weather often gets better when the kids go back to school.
 Autumnal colours can also add extra romance to pictures, and this is the perfect season to include fireworks, sparklers and warming drinks.
 Prices in September are still relatively high but do tend to drop in October.
 There are often last-minute deals in this season for late planners too.
 For couples looking to take an exotic honeymoon, this is often the best time to travel.

-There will be less daytime (light) hours.
-As such, wedding ceremonies should be booked earlier in the day and arrangements in case of bad weather.
+There will be fewer daylight hours and, as such, wedding ceremonies should be booked earlier in the day and arrangements made in case of bad weather.
 It is also wise to pick photographers that have experience getting excellent autumnal pictures.